Race to the finish line: Meet 3 ordinary South Africans who are chasing their fitness dreams

 In celebration of Fedhealth’s second year of participation in the Sanlam Cape Town Marathon, the scheme offered its members free entry into the marathon and introduced the Dream Chasers campaign.

-The campaign is aimed at encouraging and inspiring Fedhealth members to make their fitness dreams a reality by entering to win one of three slots to compete in the marathon taking place on September 15 2019.
+The campaign is aimed at encouraging and inspiring Fedhealth members to make their fitness dreams a reality by entering to win one of three slots to compete in either the 12km trail run, 10km race or marathon taking place on the weekend of September 14 and 15 2019.

 The ambitions of the competition winners (and Fedhealth members) range from the rags-to-health-riches story of a self-confessed couch potato (Hengie) to doing it as an example for their kids as part of the health responsibilities of caring for a family (Nkine).

+Timeslive will be following and featuring Hengie, Nkine and Bonani's progress on its platforms.

-In Bonani's case it's all about a milestone “birthday gift to myself over 42.2km”.
-Bonani, who was chosen to tackle the marathon event, turns 40 on September 15.
-She will attempt to drop her maiden voyage marathon time of just over six hours to about five-and-a-half hours.
+For Bonani, it's all about a milestone “birthday gift to myself over 42.2km”.
+Chosen to tackle the 42.2km marathon event, she turns 40 on September 15 and will attempt to drop her maiden voyage marathon time of just over six hours to about five-and-a-half hours.

 Hengie has opted for the 10km peace run/walk, while Nkine will take part in the 12km peace trail run.

-They’ll also receive get a free entry into the marathon, as well as including flights and accommodation to Cape Town and accommodation; custom-fitted Asics shoes valued at R2,000, and Fedhealth-sponsored running gear.
-The really big reward is being given the value of a year’s Fedhealth membership on their current option to cover their annual scheme contribution.
+They’ll also get a free entry into the event of their choice, flights to Cape Town and accommodation; custom-fitted Asics shoes valued at R2,000, and Fedhealth-sponsored running gear.

 McBirnie said they’d already got some intel on the Dream Chasers’ levels, met with them and conducted a couple of track sessions twice a week at Fourways High School in Johannesburg.